rupaksaikrishnayerramsetti/MERN_Interview/README.md

   "salary": 60000,
   "password": "abcd1234"
 }
-the above content should be kept in 'body' with structure of 'json' should be used
+the above content should be kept in 'body' with the structure of 'JSON' should be used

-Secound Api of login can be tested with the 'post' method and use below url http://localhost:8020/login
+The second API of login can be tested with the 'post' method and use the below URL

+http://localhost:8020/login
 {
   "email": "yrsk@gmail.com",
   "password" : "abcd1234"
 }
-the above content should be kept in 'body' with structure of 'json' should be used Note :- Copy the token got as a response of the login url and use it in the next Api
+the above content should be kept in 'body' with the structure of 'JSON' should be used Note:- Copy the token got as a response of the login URL and use it in the next API

-Third Api of userdetails can be tested with the 'get' method and use below url http://localhost:8020/userdetails
+Third Api of userdetails can be tested with the 'get' method and use the below URL

+http://localhost:8020/userdetails
-In headers section use the below key value pairs Authorization   eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyX2lkIjoiNjVmODg0ZWY3NmZiMzJhOTA0Zjg0OTNkIiwiZW1haWwiOiJydXBha3NhaWtyaXNobmF5ZXJyYW1zZXR0aUBnbWFpbC5jb20iLCJpYXQiOjE3MTA3ODU5MjB9.dJez8AwUEux_SeKnBXtseq9aWHQ1Q7i4aAW9lgrp9M4 the above content should be kept in 'headers'
+In the headers section use the below key-value pairs Authorization   eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyX2lkIjoiNjVmODg0ZWY3NmZiMzJhOTA0Zjg0OTNkIiwiZW1haWwiOiJydXBha3NhaWtyaXNobmF5ZXJyYW1zZXR0aUBnbWFpbC5jb20iLCJpYXQiOjE3MTA3ODU5MjB9.dJez8AwUEux_SeKnBXtseq9aWHQ1Q7i4aAW9lgrp9M4 the above content should be kept in 'headers'

-Note the my Advanced project had many features which includes above API as a Part below the repository link for the project and this project got recognized by a 2 project managers and appreciated by them
+Note that my Advanced project had many features which included the above API with some extra API required for my personal project the repository link was provided and this project got recognized by 2 project managers and appreciated by them

 https://github.com/rupaksaikrishnayerramsetti/KEAOP_MERN